Optimistic Exploration for Risk-Averse Constrained Reinforcement Learning: Introduction

 In this paper, we observe that this conservatism can prevent policies from finding the correct risk-averse solution in a risky Gridworld environment, originally presented in \citep{greenberg_efficient_2022}, where an agent must navigate to a goal block by taking one of two paths -- a short but risky path or a long but safer path.
 Specifically, we show empirically that, that due to this conservatism, WCSAC under explores the environment and gets stuck in a sub-optimal policy, thus failing to find the risk-averse path to the goal.
 Subsequently, we apply the principle of Optimism in the Face of Uncertainty (OFU) to the exploration process of the agent and, inspired by \citep{ciosek_better_2019}, we propose an exploration-based approach for risk-averse off-policy constrained RL which we call Optimistic Risk-averse Actor-Critic (ORAC).

 In particular, ORAC constructs an exploratory policy such that at each exploration step it maximises a local upper confidence bound of the state-action reward value function whilst minimising a local lower confidence bound of the risk-averse state-action cost value function.
 We also develop a weighting scheme for the cost value that increases or decreases at each step should it exceed or fall below the safety constraint value.
-This way, by leveraging epistemic uncertainty, ORAC bias' the policy's actions towards those that may lead to higher reward whilst satisfying costs.
-ORAC encourages the policy to explore uncertain regions of the environment to discover high reward states whilst still satisfying the safety constraint
+This way, by leveraging epistemic uncertainty, ORAC bias' the policy's actions towards those that may lead to higher reward states whilst minimising worst-case costs.
+ORAC encourages the policy to explore uncertain regions of the environment to discover high reward states whilst still encouraging satisfaction of the safety constraint.

 We evaluate ORAC in various environments, including the risky Gridworld \citep{greenberg_efficient_2022}, the Safety-Gymnasium's PointGoal1 and PointButton1 environments \citep{ji2023safety}, as well as a complex building energy management environment called CityLearn \citep{vazquez-canteli_citylearn_2019}.
 Our results demonstrate conclusively that ORAC finds the correct risk-averse path to the goal in the risky Gridworld environment thus avoiding getting stuck in sub-optimal policies.
 Furthermore, we show considerable improvements in terms of maximising reward whilst minimising cost compared with state-of-the-art risk-averse baselines such as WCSAC in the other environments.